When an employee has an area you would like to see growth in, use the following process to guide the employee toward improved performance.

 Coaching is an opportunity to engage the employee in an interactive conversation to identify performance or behavior gaps and discuss how to correct them.
 In essence, coaching is for clarification and education.

-Step 1: Observe them
+Step 1: Observe the employee's performance

-Step 2: Identify areas for improvement
+Step 2: Identify specific areas for improvement

-Step 5: Have them try.
-Site supervisor will observe and give real time feedback and guidance.
+Step 5: Have them try- Site supervisor will observe and give real time feedback and guidance.

 If staff do not make the improvements requested, the site supervisor will notify a Recreation Coordinator with details of performance.
 Together they will complete a formal coaching session (use CARD Coaching Session Form or department specific form such as the ASP Performance Check In) and will meet with the employee to review expectations.